IHRA definition of antisemitism: United States

-On 12 January 2016, Peter Roskam and Tim Scott introduced a bipartisan bill in the House and Senate on combating antisemitism on campus, under the title of The Anti-Semitism Awareness Act, to codify the working definition.
+On 12 January 2016, Peter Roskam and Tim Scott introduced a bipartisan bill in the House and Senate on combating antisemitism on campus, under the title of The Antisemitism Awareness Act, to codify the working definition.
 It would require the US Department of Education to refer to the definition in deciding if educational institutions had violated Title VI of the Civil Rights Act of 1964 by tolerating antisemitic harassment.
 It was passed in the Senate, and on 22 December 2016 it was referred to the United States House Judiciary Subcommittee on the Constitution and Civil Justice.
 This hearing was held on 7 November 2017; it "took a heated turn" as four of the nine witnesses argued that the definition infringes on freedom of speech regarding Israel.

 On 23 May 2018, the same bills were reintroduced with minor amendments.
 On 24 July 2018, they were referred again to the Subcommittee on the Constitution and Civil Justice.
 The Bill was criticised as an attack on free speech, including by the American Civil Liberties Union (ACLU) and James Zogby of the Arab American Institute.

-On 1 May 2024, amidst the ongoing 2024 pro-Palestinian protests on university campuses, the Antisemitism Awareness Act, which mandates the use of the IHRA definition by the Department of Education, was passed in the House of Representatives by a margin of 320 to 91.
-The bill was introduced by Rep. Mike Lawler (Republican, New York) and led by co-sponsors Rep. Josh Gottheimer (Democrat, New Jersey) and Rep. Max Miller (Republican, Ohio).
-A dissenting opinion was shared by Rep. Sara Jacobs (Democrat, California), who is Jewish, who said the bill "fails to effectively address the very real rise of antisemitism, all while defunding colleges and universities across the country and punishing many, if not all, of the non-violent protestors speaking out against the Israeli military's conduct".
-More than 1,200 Jewish scholars petitioned President Biden not to approve the measure, arguing that it criminalises legitimate criticism of Israel.